 Once heroin is taken, the drug enters into the body either through the nasal passageways, through the blood stream or through the lungs.
 The substance will travel to the brain, where it attaches to the opioid receptors.
 After it binds with the receptors, the heroin user will feel the effect, since these receptors control one’s perception of pain.

 What Happens During an Overdose?

 In some instances, a person may take too much heroin, resulting in overdose.
 The best treatment for an overdose is to call 911 or the Poison Control Center.
-After the person has been stabilized, it’s time to call a heroin abuse helpline.
+After the person has been stabilized, it’s time to call a heroin abuse helpline number.
 If you or someone you care about happens to overdose, certain symptoms may occur.
 Due to the fact that there are receptors in the brain stem, changes in breathing may occur, such as slowed breathing, shallow breathing or slow/difficult breathing.
 Although it is not the most common drug overdosed on, along with methamphetamine, amphetamines and cocaine, it contributed to 39 percent of unintentional drug-related deaths in 2005.
-Risks can be reduced by contacting heroin abuse hotlines for help to break your drug habit.
+Risks can be reduced by contacting heroin abuse hotline numbers for help to break your drug habit.

 Those who overdose will also experience pinpoint pupils, blue-colored nails and lips, discolored tongue, constipation and intestinal spasms.
 A drop in blood pressure as well as a weak pulse may also occur.
 Other symptoms associated with a heroin overdose are extreme drowsiness, delirium and disorientation.
 Muscle spasms and dry mouth are indicators of an overdose as well.
 In more severe cases, heroin overdose can lead to coma or even death.
-If you want help overcoming a heroin addiction, call our heroin abuse hotline on 1-888-287-0471 .
+If you want help overcoming a heroin addiction, call our heroin abuse hotline number on 1-888-287-0471 .